dhadka/stockpile/README.md

 #### Azure Blob Storage

 Generate a Shared Access Signature (SAS) token or a connection string using the Azure Portal.
-At a minimum, you must ensure the siganture grants read, write, list, and delete permission to containers and objects on blob storage.
+At a minimum, you must ensure the signature grants read, write, list, and delete permissions to containers and objects on blob storage.
 Also be mindful of the expiration date.
 Save the SAS token or connection string as a secret and assign it to the `SAS_TOKEN` or `CONNECTION_STRING` environment variables.